Reclining Bound Angle

 More yoga poses to discover

-Reclining bound angle (Supta Baddha Konasana in Sanskrit) is a beginner yoga pose that belongs to the hip openers and supine categories.
-This asana targets glutes & hip flexors and knees and also involves spine muscles.
-Reclining bound angle stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+Reclining Bound Angle (Supta Baddha Konasana in Sanskrit) is a beginner yoga pose that belongs to the hip openers and supine categories.
+This asana targets glutes & hip flexors and knees, and also involves spine muscles.
+Reclining bound angle stimulates reproductive organs, lowers blood pressure; stretches groins and knees and also relieves stress and anxiety.
 Refer to the illustration and instructions above for how to perform this posture correctly.
-Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory.
+Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
+Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.